-The Panasonic TX-55HZ2000 is the company’s new flagship 4K OLED TV and incorporates the latest Master HDR OLED Professional Edition custom panel.
+The Panasonic TX-55HZ2000 is the company’s premium model 4K OLED TV and incorporates the latest Master HDR OLED Professional Edition custom panel.
 Other new features include Filmmaker mode with smart sensing, Dolby Vision IQ and improvements to Calman auto calibration software.
 The screen unit is available in 55-inch and 65-inch sizes.

 The Panasonic HZ2000 retains all the features of the GZ2000, with support for 4K Ultra HD (3840 x 2160) with wide range of colors and high dynamic range (HDR10, HDR10, Hybrid Log-Gamma and Dolby Vision).
 It also includes the same HCX Pro Intelligent processor and built-in Dolby Atmos speakers.